Advantages of Living Trusts in Estate Plans

 Federal Gift and Estate Tax Considerations

 Gift and estate taxes: The Tax Cuts and Jobs Act of 2017 continued the trend toward reducing the impact of federal estate and gift taxes on personal estate planning.
 Effective January 1, 2018, the Act doubled the planned $5.6 million estate and gift tax exemption amount to $11.18 million for individuals and $22.36 million for a married couple.
 These amounts will continue to be indexed for inflation in future years.
 The maximum tax rate remains 40% for estate and/or gift taxes beyond the exemption amount.
-The exemption amounts for 2022 will be $12.06 million for singles and $24.12 million for married couples.
+The exemption amounts for 2024 will be $13.61 million for singles and $27.22 million for married couples.
+These amounts are set to “sunset” at the end of 2025 unless they are extended or changed by Congress.

-Annual gift exclusion: In 2022 an individual can give up to $16,000 a year to each of as many other individuals as he or she wishes without having to report or pay tax on the gifts (IRC section 2503(b)).
+Annual gift exclusion: In 2024 an individual can give up to $18,000 a year to each of as many other individuals as he or she wishes without having to report or pay tax on the gifts (IRC section 2503(b)).
 This exclusion amount is subject to an inflation adjustment each year.
-Check for latest amounts.

 The annual gift exclusion, however, is available only with respect to gifts of “present interests.”